SaltePatato/verifybot/README.md

 * An SQL server with proper stucture

 ## Self Hosting
-Feel free to host a a version of VerifyBot, but keep in mind that you need to have a SQL structure with the proper data structure.
+Feel free to host a version of VerifyBot, but keep in mind that you need to have a SQL structure with the proper data structure.
 You also need to create extra "hidden" files that are used for keeping the SQL structures private.